35percent/oldblog/monitoring.md

 NB.
 Southwark records the geo-coordinates of each consented scheme - it [submits](https://data.gov.uk/dataset/be656e61-1647-4ebe-ace0-f3c0718574e1/london-s-housing-data-from-amr13) these to the GLA every year.
 They can be viewed on the GLA's LDD map here: [https://maps.london.gov.uk/land-development-database/](https://maps.london.gov.uk/land-development-database/)

 Should any housing associations fail to cooperate, Southwark could search Land Registry records for all properties owned by that housing association.
 Local Authorities have unique access to these types of Land Registry searches: [https://www.gov.uk/guidance/hm-land-registry-ownership-and-extent-data](https://www.gov.uk/guidance/hm-land-registry-ownership-and-extent-data).
-There are also paid services available which provide GIS data with a UPRN lookup providing address and ownership data for a given building or land parcel.
+There are also [paid services](https://use-land-property-data.service.gov.uk/datasets/nps) available, which provide GIS data with a UPRN lookup providing address and ownership data for a given building or land parcel.

 We acknowledge that conducting a proper audit will be costly and time consuming, but each affordable home recovered through identified breaches will help the Council discharge its duty to house local families and ultimately save money on temporary accommodation costs - Southwark is currently spending over £10m per year on temporary accommodation.